 — IAQ Works (@IaqWorks) January 15, 2021

-- How is the building they are returning to actively creating a safer environment?
+- How is the building actively creating a safer indoor environment?

-- What are the safe work protocols that will be enforced–wearing masks, social distancing, etc.?
+- What are the safe work protocols that will be enforced–wearing masks, social distancing, increased ventilation, etc.?

 - Is it too soon to return to the office?

-- Should companies wait until everyone has been vaccinated?
+- Should companies wait for everyone to be vaccinated?

-Offices that are encouraging their staff to return to work face potential lawsuits if a COVID-19 outbreak occurs on-site.
-Risk management companies are working with businesses to determine the risks of reopening sooner than later.
+Offices that are encouraging staff to return to work face potential lawsuits if a COVID-19 outbreak were to occur on-site.
+As a result, risk management companies are working with many businesses to help determine the risks of reopening sooner than later.

-“There’s a lot of risk to employers in 2021 rushing to bring their people back to the office,” said Bob Conlin, Navex Global’s President and CEO, in an article by the Wall Street Journal.
+“There’s a lot of risk to employers in 2021 rushing to bring their people back to the office,” said Bob Conlin, Navex Global’s President and CEO, for a piece in The Wall Street Journal.
 “Employers need to be aware of what the legal ramifications will be if there are health-related issues related to employees coming back.”

 On average, commercial buildings in the U.S. are 32 years old.
-Older buildings risk having poor ventilation, humidity control or an HVAC system that can’t handle better filtration systems.
-Newer buildings are designed airtight, significantly reducing the fresh air influx from natural ventilation, found in older builds.
-Both old and new buildings are not pandemic resistant and come with their unique set of air quality issues.
+Older buildings risks include poor ventilation, limited humidity control and HVAC systems that can’t handle better air filtration systems.
+In contrast, newer buildings are designed to be airtight, significantly reducing the fresh air influx from natural ventilation found in older builds, making mechanical ventilation a required upgrade.
+Regardless–both old and new buildings are not pandemic-resistant and each space comes with its own unique set of air quality issues.

 How IAQ Can Reduce Concerns, Risk and Create Healthy Commercial Buildings

-To address employee concerns, and appease risk management companies, commercial buildings are relying on trained IAQ experts to help.
-IAQ experts can help commercial building decision-makers understand the challenges and potential solutions to improve air quality.
-Through testing and data, they can sufficiently determine common pollutant sources, problems and recommend IAQ upgrades necessary for healthy commercial buildings.
+To address employee concerns and appease risk management companies, commercial buildings are relying on trained IAQ experts for help.
+In short, IAQ professionals can help office managers understand the challenges and potential solutions to improve air quality.
+Through testing and data, experts can sufficiently determine common pollutant sources and problems, and recommend IAQ upgrades necessary for healthy commercial buildings.

 Interested in learning more about indoor air quality issues and programs in your area?
 Check out EPA’s interactive map to select your region and get contact information for your state’s office: https://t.co/0HgVNjYY8B.